robovm/robovm-idea/README.md

 * Install this plugin, it allows us to use Maven for plugin development https://plugins.jetbrains.com/plugin/7127?pr=
 * Clone this repo https://github.com/JetBrains/intellij-community.git
 * Checkout the branch that corresponds to the respective IDEA version you installed, e.g. 139 for Idea 14.0.x, see http://www.jetbrains.org/pages/viewpage.action?pageId=983225
 * Open Intellij IDEA CE 14, setup the IDEA sdk pointing it at your IDEA installation.
 Also add the JARs from `plugins/maven/lib` and `plugins/gradle/lib` to the SDK.
+See http://libgdx.badlogicgames.com/uploads/Screen%20Shot%202015-06-15%20at%2014.42.12-SfPxLfJmDA.png
 * Open the project by selecting it's POM.
 Make sure to use the development Maven profile!
 It will be recognized as a plugin project
 * Open File -> Project Structure, Click on the Project menu entry, and select the IDEA sdk under Project SDK
 * In the same dialog, click on Modules, select the org.robovm.idea module, then click the Plugin Deployment tab, and make sure the Path to META-INF/plugin.xml ends with src/main/resources